MCG-NJU/StreamForest/README.md

 #### Data Preparation

-- OnlineIT-general: Download the dataset from <OnlineIT_URL_HERE> and place it under the `./anno` directory.
+- OnlineIT-general: Download the dataset from [StreamForest-Annodata](https://huggingface.co/datasets/Lanxingxuan/StreamForest-Annodata) and place it under the `./anno` directory.

 - Video & Image Data: Download annotations from [VideoChat-Flash-Training-Data](https://huggingface.co/datasets/OpenGVLab/VideoChat-Flash-Training-Data/tree/main/annotations) and store them in the `./annotations` directory.